 How To Make The Brioche

-Start by adding your warm milk (you can heat it in a small saucepan or microwave.
-It is only heated to about 100 degrees), yeast, salt, eggs, brown sugar, and flours to the bowl of a stand mixer.
+- Start by adding your warm milk (you can heat it in a small saucepan or microwave.
+It is only heated to about 100 degrees), yeast, salt, eggs, brown sugar, and flour to the bowl of a stand mixer.

 Forming The Star Bread

-Start by diving your dough into 4 equal portions.
+- Start by dividing your dough into 4 equal portions.
 Roll each portion on a floured surface to about a 12-inch circle.
 Do not stress about perfection here.
 You can see in the video that my circles are not perfect.

-Cut a slit from the circle mark out the edges.
+- Cut a slit from the circle and mark out the edges.
 Then cut 2 more slits with each wedge.
 At this point, gently move your parchment paper to the baking sheet.
-I like to do the before I start twisting.
+I like to do that before I start twisting.

-Once the cuts are made, start twisting.
-Take 2 of the cut wedges and twist them twice and press them together.
+- Once the cuts are made, start twisting.
+Take 2 of the cut wedges twist them twice and press them together.
 This might be easier to understand in the photos and videos below.

 Brush with egg wash and move to the preheated oven.